Category Archives: Quentin Tarantino

 The modern equivalent of Alfred Hitchcock, Stanley Kubrick, David Lynch, or any of the great directors, his films are an experience to be reveled in.

 The viewer is taken to another world and experiences a great fantasy.
-This time he dives into western territory with The Hateful Eight, a brutal tale of eight strangers holed up in a shelter during a Wyoming blizzard sometime shortly after the Civil war.
+This time he dives into western territory with The Hateful Eight (2015), a brutal tale of eight strangers holed up in a shelter during a Wyoming blizzard shortly after the Civil War.

-Another gem of a film that delivers blood, unique characters, and brilliant writing.
+The film delivers blood, unique characters, and brilliant writing.

 We are introduced to Major Marquis Warren (Samuel L. Jackson) and John “The Hangman” (Kurt Russell) early on, as Marquis hitches a ride on John’s stagecoach.

-They are both bounty hunters heading to Red Rock to deliver their prisoners and collect a large sum of loot.
+They are bounty hunters heading to Red Rock to deliver their prisoners and collect a large loot.
 Marquis has three dead bodies, but John has captured brutal female criminal Daisy Domergue, played wonderfully by Jennifer Jason Leigh, alive and well.

 The setting could not be better.
-The cold, wintry blizzard and the grand mountains of the west are authentic.
-However, most of the film is set inside Minnie’s Haberdashery, an inn, of sorts, where the eight (and some others) spend most of the film.
+The cold, wintry blizzard and the grand mountains of the West are authentic.
+However, most of the film is set inside Minnie’s Haberdashery, an inn where the eight (and some others) spend most of the film.

-Shot in 70 mm film to ensure a widescreen, epic look, the film succeeds in the snowy, outdoor scenes, though I am not sure I would notice this camera style without it having been touted with the release of the film.
+Shot in 70 mm film to ensure a widescreen, epic look, the film succeeds in the snowy, outdoor scenes, though I am not sure I would notice this camera style without it being touted with the release.

 The characters bristle with authenticity and engagement and each one is interested in his or her own right- even the secondary characters.

 The gore/violence is fantastic.
-Without revealing too much, there are many deaths and the film is non-linear, the middle portion of the story occurring before the first section.
-To keep things organized, Tarantino divides the film into chapters, and at over three hours long, the film is a monster.
+Without revealing too much, there are many deaths and the film is non-linear, with the middle portion of the story occurring before the first section.
+To keep things organized, Tarantino divides into chapters, and over three hours long, the film is a monster.

-Oscar Nominations: Best Supporting Actress-Jennifer Jason Leigh, Best Original Score (won), Best Cinematography
+Oscar Nominations: 1 win-Best Supporting Actress-Jennifer Jason Leigh, Best Original Score (won), Best Cinematography

 Pulp Fiction-1994